The Unity of Men & Women with God and with One Another

 - 1996: St. Christopher’s Inn establishes a covenant with the rehabilitation program, House of Hope on the Hill in St. Petersburg, Russia, sharing the Inn’s successful model of addiction treatment so it could be implemented there.

-- 1998: Centennial Mass at St. Patrick’s Cathedral in NY celebrated by John Cardinal O’Connor to mark the 100 th anniversary of the founding of the Society of the Atonement.
+- 1998: Centennial Mass at St. Patrick’s Cathedral in NY celebrated by John Cardinal O’Connor to mark the 100th anniversary of the founding of the Society of the Atonement.
+Friars also assumed pastoral care of St. Joan of Arc Parish, Toronto, Canada.

 - 2002: Friars begin Student Writing Contest with Toronto’s Catholic Register in order to encourage students to write about ecumenism.